awsdocs/aws-cloudformation-user-guide/doc_source/quickref-elasticbeanstalk.md

 ## Elastic Beanstalk Sample PHP<a name="quickref-elasticbeanstalk-sampleenv"></a>

 The following sample template deploys a sample PHP web application that is stored in an Amazon S3 bucket\.
-The Elastic Beanstalk environment is 64\-bit Amazon Linux 2018\.03 v2\.8\.15 running PHP 7\.2\.
 The environment is also an autoscaling, load\-balancing environment, with a minimum of two Amazon EC2 instances and a maximum of six\.

+Replace `solution-stack` with a solution stack name \(platform version\)\.
+For a list of available solution stacks, use the AWS CLI command `aws elasticbeanstalk list-available-solution-stacks`\.

 ### JSON<a name="quickref-elasticbeanstalk-example-1.json"></a>